AltropInc/alt/doc/script/AltroNode.md

 # Altro Nodes

 Altro nodes are used to represent a hierarchical [tree structure](https://en.wikipedia.org/wiki/Tree_(data_structure)).
 Each node in the tree can be connected to multiple child nodes, but must be connected to exactly one parent (owner) node, except for the root node, which has no parent.
 Each child can be treated like the root node of its own subtree.
 A node can either be anonymous or named.
-Named child nodes can be serached through its parent by their names.
-Altro nodes are basic components used to implement [objects](Object.md), [dictionary](Dictionary.md), Altro syntactic entities such expresions and declarations, and any data structure that requires a hierarchical tree structure.
+Named child nodes can be searched through their parents by their names.
+Altro nodes are basic components used to implement [objects](Object.md), [dictionary](Dictionary.md), Altro syntactic entities such expressions and declarations, and any data structure that requires a hierarchical tree structure.

 ## The Class Node

-The class `node` is the abstraction of altro nodes.
+The class `node` is the abstraction of Altro nodes.
 ```altro
 class node
 {